pantheon-systems/documentation/source/content/workspace-offboarding.md

 ## Remove Team Members

 Use this process if you want to remove a member from either a single workspace or from a workspace and **all** its associated sites.
+NOTE: This flow is available only to Platinum and Diamond Customers.

 1. [Go to the workspace](/guides/account-mgmt/workspace-sites-teams/workspaces#switch-between-workspaces) and select the **Team** tab.